A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Introduction

-The aim of this paper is to make a broad summary about the geometric study of symmetries of dynamical Hamiltonian systems (autonomous and regular) in the environment of mechanics of symplectic mechanics.
+The aim of this paper is to make a broad summary about the geometric study of symmetries of dynamical Hamiltonian systems (autonomous and regular) in the environment of symplectic mechanics.
 In particular, we establish a complete scheme of classification of all the different kinds of symmetries of Hamiltonian systems, explaining how to obtain the associated conserved quantities in each case.
-We follow the same lines of argument as in the analysis made in \cite{SC-81} for the symmetries of Lagrangian time-dependent systems.
+We follow the same lines of argument as in the analysis made in \cite{SC-81} for nonautonomous Lagrangian systems, where the authors obtain conserved quantities for different kinds of symmetries that do not leave the {\sl Poincar\'e-Cartan form} invariant.

-In particular, in Section \ref{hamsys}, after stating the main concepts about the geometric (symplectic) description of (autonomous) Hamiltonian systems, we introduce the concept and characterization of symmetries and conserved quantities and we classify the symmetries in two groups: those leaving invariant the geometric structure (the symplectic form) and those leaving invariant the dynamics (the Hamiltonian function).

-The first part of Section \ref{NnN} is devoted to review {\sl Noether symmetries}; that is, those which are both geometrical and dynamical (i.e., Hamiltonian), and their conserved quantities; stating the {\sl Noether theorem\/} and its inverse \cite{AM-fm,LM-sgam,MR-99}.
-Then, we consider the case of {\sl non-Noether symmetries}.
-First the non-Hamiltonian symmetries are also reviewed, explaining how to obtain their associated conserved quantities, depending on whether the symmetry is or not geometric too, and establishing, in this last case, the relation with the so-called {\sl bi-Hamiltonian systems} \cite{CST-2000,Ra-00}.
-The most original part of the paper begins next.
-Different kinds of non-geometrical symmetries can be defined, depending on how the symplectic form transforms under the symmetry.
-All of them are studied in detail, showing how to obtain conserved quantities depending, in this case, on whether the symmetry is or not dynamical too.
-This section ends showing how all the above results can be recovered from an analysis based on some geometrical properties.
+In particular, in Section \ref{hamsys}, after stating the main concepts about the geometric (symplectic) description of (autonomous) Hamiltonian systems, we introduce the concept and characterization of symmetries and conserved quantities and we classify the symmetries in two groups: those leaving invariant the geometric structure (the symplectic form), which are called {\sl geometric symmetries}, and those leaving invariant the dynamics (the Hamiltonian function), which are called {\sl Hamiltonian symmetries}.
+Then, we review {\sl Noether symmetries}; that is, those which are both geometrical and Hamiltonian, and their conserved quantities; stating the {\sl Noether theorem\/} and its inverse \cite{AM-fm,LM-sgam,MR-99}.
+Section \ref{NnN} is devoted to study {\sl non-Noether symmetries}.
+First, non-Hamiltonian symmetries are also reviewed, explaining how to obtain their associated conserved quantities, depending on whether the symmetry is or not geometric too.
+The most original part of the paper is in Section \ref{ngs}, where different kinds of non-geometric symmetries are defined, depending on how the symplectic form transforms under the symmetry.
+All of them are studied in detail, showing how to obtain conserved quantities depending on whether the symmetry is or not Hamiltonian.
 Finally, in Section \ref{examples} we present some typical examples of dynamical systems that illustrate some of the cases presented.

 All manifolds are real, paracompact, connected and $C^\infty$.
 All maps are $C^\infty$.
 Sum over crossed repeated indices is understood.